-- Aristospan suspension is for injection into the skin.
-Do not inject Aristospan suspension into a vein or into an infected area.
+- Aristospan suspension is for injection into a joint.
+Do not inject Aristospan suspension into a vein or into an infected or unstable joint.

 - Do not use Aristospan suspension if it is discolored, or if the vial is cracked or damaged.